Actually, no one fully knows everything that’s in a cigarette. According to Professor Siegel:

-That’s why alternatives such as Snus and electronic cigarettes are in the region of 98/99% healthier – because there’s no burning, and no smoke.
+That’s why alternatives such as Snus and electronic cigarettes are 95% less harmful than cigarettes – because there’s no burning, and no smoke.

 Think others would find this post useful?
 I’d love it if you would share using one of the buttons below 😉